 His beautifully crafted earlier records, such as Answering Machine Music (1999), Pocket Symphonies for Lonesome Subway Cars (2001) and Twinkle Echo (2003) made delicate use of rickety battery operated keyboards and electronics recorded to 4-track cassette to accompany his deadpan lyrics and soaring spirit.
 However, 2006’s Etiquette seemed to indicate a shift, introducing live instruments to further explore everyday life, and his most recent record Vs. Children compounds a sense of him as ultimately a folk musician, since he continues to extoll so many real and topical concerns, and often his own distance as a lyricist (mini narratives, conceptual ideas, allegories) means that he is really accessing a kind of autobiography, not necessarily just his own, but his generation, and more than that he is accessing a less-obvious, quiet truth.
 On his latest record, and the track ‘Optimist vs. The Silent Alarm’ he sings: ‘oh and we’re laughing through the fear/ that we’ll never make the clear/ oh and you’ve never looked so dear/it’s the end of our career‘.
 However, he has always made ‘the clear’ and in turn has made so much more clear for so many, and though perhaps painfully alone, there will always be Casiotone.
 Siobhán Kane talks to him.

+While you are going to continue to make music, you have decided to retire the name you have had for thirteen years, with your final show on 5th December at home in San Francisco.
+Can you explain a little as to how you reached the decision?
 I just need to spend my time doing something else.
 I don’t enjoy playing these songs like I used to, and I just don’t enjoy touring like I used to.
 It just doesn’t feel right to keep playing these same songs over and over again.
 That’s not to say that I don’t appreciate people’s interest in the music I’ve made in the past.
 I just don’t think it’s necessary for me to maintain such an active role in what I’ve already done.
 I love making music, and I’m very much looking forward to making more music, but right now I feel like so much of my time and energy goes into maintaining whatever Casiotone for the Painfully Alone is, and there’s just not enough time left for making new things.

 Casiotone for the Painfully Alone has already surpassed any plans I ever had for the project.
 I’m very proud of what I’ve done over the past thirteen years, but I never meant for it to just go on forever.
 I’ve known for a long time that Vs. Children would be the last CFTPA album.
 It just felt like an appropriate place to stop.